jirilebl/diffyqs/README.md

 ## Notes

-The tex sources require a very recent LaTeX.
+The tex sources require a recent LaTeX.
 If your latex does not have a recent enough ocgx2 package, you can simply comment out that line in ``diffyqssetup.sty``.

 ## Old stuff